January 30-February 11, 2022

 You’ll need a passport with at least 30 days validity from your departure from the country.
 Considering that many of the countries you’ll connect through will require 3-6 months of validity, make sure your documents are up to date.
 No visa is required at this time.

 This tour is based on a maximum of 16 participants.
 Share cost, based on double occupancy, is $6500 per person.
 The single supplement is $2400.
 These prices assume payment is made by Visa/MasterCard.
 Guests opting to pay by check in lieu of credit card, may take a credit of $225 per person.
-An early booking discount of $500 is available through April 15, 2021, or until the tour sells out.
+An early booking discount of $500 is available through April 30, 2021, or until the tour sells out.
 Price does not include flights from the USA, but assistance will be provided with your booking these flights.